+This 914 is driven - it just traveled to Amelia Island from Asheville.
 Numbers matching original 914 with the fuel injection system still intact.
 It has the original date-stamped Fuchs wheels and appearance group features.
 COA highlights Black leatherette seats with corduroy inserts and tinted windows.
 Third owner car from Oregon now residing in North Carolina.

 This Porsche 930 was sold new by Auto Mizzi of Montreal, Quebec in March of 1981.
 The car was originally finished in Mocha Brown with a brown leather interior, and was serviced by Jay Lloyds of Lloyds Autosport in Toronto prior to him buying the car in 2010.
 Jay then modified it in the style of the 934 race cars on which he used to work as a Porsche Race Engineer for the Zeiss Racing, Flying Tigers, Roitmeyer Racing and Lloyds Motors Racing Teams.
 It was further modified into the Jägermeister race replica in 2019.

 I custom ordered the car when visiting the factory in Zuffenhausen in 1983.
 It is one of the early "Special Wishes" models.
 Pearl White with a Mercedes Benz dove gray leather interior.
 The steering wheel, shift knob and boot were also custom ordered at that time.
 As I have just been reunited with the car I plan to restore it to its original specs with the help of Porsche Classic.

 Kelly-Moss Road & Race (KMR) "LITA" Safari build featuring: